pydata/xarray/doc/getting-started-guide/faq.rst

 Some packages may have additional functionality beyond what is shown here.
 You can refer to the documentation for each package for more information.

-How xarray handles missing values?
+How does xarray handle missing values?
 ----------------------------------

 **xarray can handle missing values using ``np.NaN``**